 Peer learning is a form of cooperative learning that enhances the value of student-student interaction and results in various advantageous learning outcomes.
-For peer learning to be effective, the teacher must ensure that the entire group experiences positive interdependence, face-to-face interaction, group processing, and individual and group accountability.
 Here are some of the strategies to help you facilitate successful peer learning as stated in this article :

 - Buzz groups : This is a large group of students subdivided into smaller groups of 4-5 students to consider issues surrounding a problem.